 We would like to emphasize that an approval of your extension request is partly based on the details of the bilateral exchange agreement between VU and your home university.
 Another factor is that we strive to maintain a balance of incoming and outgoing exchange students.
 Furthermore, we will take the grades you obtained for your courses in period 1 into consideration as well.

 If your home university does not have a bilateral exchange agreement with VU Amsterdam, we have the following alternative option available to you:

 Study Abroad in Amsterdam

-You can choose our Study Abroad programme, which consists of the Semester in Amsterdam programme and the Amsterdam Summer School.
-As the names imply, the Semester in Amsterdam programme offers you the possibility to study at VU Amsterdam for a semester or year, while the Amsterdam Summer School offers courses during the summer.
+You can choose our Study Abroad programme, which consists of the Semester in Amsterdam programme, the VU Amsterdam Summer School and the VU Graduate Winter School.
+As the names imply, the Semester in Amsterdam programme offers you the possibility to study at VU Amsterdam for a semester or year, while the Amsterdam Summer and Winter Schools offers courses during the summer and winter, respectively.